Westringia fruticosa

 Foliage colour: Leaves are dull green, rounded and sometimes toothed.
 The leaves are highly aromatic when crushed.

-Width: up to 1.5m
+Width: Up to 1.5m

-Height: up to 2m
+Height: Up to 2m

 Plant spacing: 50cm apart

 Recommended uses: An attractive shrub, particularly when in flower.
-Good along paths where aroma is released when brushed against.
+Good along paths where the aroma is released when brushed against.